 Real Vermonters own multiple flannel shirts, and it’s no surprise why.
 When compared to the rest of the nation, Vermont’s deep winters and muddy spring seasons are part of the reason why it has above-average utility costs.
 Utility costs take up a large part of Vermont’s cost of living, and prospective homebuyers should be wary.

-While gas heating costs run an average of $110.43 per month, in the winter peak seasons, that figure can easily multiply.
-It’s no wonder why 13% of Vermont households have resorted to heating their homes with firewood; it’s the 2nd most popular heating fuel in the state!
+While gas heating costs run an average of $110 per month, in the winter peak seasons, that figure can easily multiply.
+It’s no wonder why many Vermont households have resorted to heating their homes with firewood; it’s one of the most popular heating fuels in the state!

 It doesn’t stop there however, as the state pledged to achieve at least 90% of its energy usage from renewable resources by the year 2050.
 So even if the bill is a little high, you can feel good about where the energy came from.